johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-12-from-blogger-to-docusaurus.md

 tags: [Blogger, Docusaurus]
 hide_table_of_contents: false
 ---
-[Docusaurus](https://v2.docusaurus.io/) is, amongst other things, a MarkDown powered blogging platform.
+[Docusaurus](https://v2.docusaurus.io/) is, amongst other things, a Markdown powered blogging platform.
 My blog has lived happily on [Blogger](https://www.blogger.com/) for the past decade.
 I'm considering moving, but losing my historic content as part of the move was never an option.
 This post goes through what it would like to move from Blogger to Docusaurus *without* losing your content.

 It is imperative that the world never forgets what I was doing with jQuery in 2012.